WELCOME MESSAGE

 Jacksonville, FL 32207

-Hilton Garden Inn Jacksonville
+Days Inn South Jacksonville

-About Downtown Jacksonville
+About Jacksonville

 Long ago, Northeast Florida was first inhabited by Timucuan Indians who lived along creeks and waterways.
 The Spanish came into the area in 1513, led by Juan Ponce de Leon.
 He named the area La Florida and, in doing so, established the region's rich tradition of history and heritage.
 In 1564, the French built Fort Caroline in what is now Jacksonville, establishing the first Protestant colony in America.
 They lost their foothold in Florida to the Spanish, who conquered the French and built a settlement in nearby St. Augustine in 1565, 55 years before the Mayflower landed in Plymouth, Massachusetts.